minwookchang/pytorch-WaveGAN/README.md

 # pytorch-WaveGAN
-A pytorch implementation of WaveGAN https://arxiv.org/abs/1802.04208
+A pytorch implementation of WaveGAN (Not Completed) https://arxiv.org/abs/1802.04208

 WaveGAN is first approach to synthesize raw audio using GAN.